p3r7/norns.el/README.md

 Spawn and switch to maiden REPL / SuperCollider REPL for norns instance.

+#### `(norns-docker-maiden-repl)` / `(norns-docker-sc-repl)`

+Same as above but connects to a localy-running dockerized norns instance (see [winder/norns-dev](https://github.com/winder/norns-dev/)).

+Requires package [docker-tramp](https://github.com/emacs-pe/docker-tramp.el) to access the container's filesystem.

+If using a custom container name, tweak value of `norns-docker-container`.
+Likewise, you may need to adjust the value of `norns-local-mdns-domain` if your LAN domain name is other than `"lan"`.

 #### `(norns-maiden-send TXT)` / `(norns-sc-send TXT)` / `(norns-send TXT)`

 Prompt user to enter raw text `TXT` command and sends it to maiden / SuperCollider.